Use A Home Equity Line Of Credit As Your Savings Account

 1. You only have to pay back the interest.
 You will want to pay more than that to pay it off, but it is nice to know that in extreme difficulties you will only have to pay the interest each month.
 In fact, the money you were paying extra to principal could be used to pay this emergency debt off.

 2. That interest is tax deductible.
 It is just like your mortgage in the eyes of the IRS.
 You don't get that benefit from a savings account or credit cards.
-(UPDATE: This may go away with the 2018 Tax Reforms, however, the other advantages far outweigh the tax deduction.)
+(UPDATE: This will go away with the 2018 Tax Reforms, depending on your situation.
+So, check with your accountant.
+However, the other advantages far outweigh the tax deduction.)

 3. It can sit idle at no cost.
 It is free money just sitting there for when you really need it.
 And after you pay off your little emergency it can go back to being idle.
 And start putting that monthly amount back to principal again.